 Patient care is the top priority and a source of passion for physicians, but making sure the business side of your practice is healthy also can contribute to better outcomes and patient satisfaction.
 Learn six ways to streamline revenue-related processes to maximize the amount of time available for patient care from the AMA Wire®.

-Once you have Practice Management software (PMS) in place that works for your practice, take advantage of these six ways to make your revenue cycle management processes more efficient:
+Once you have Practice Management software (PMS) in place that works for your practice, take advantage of these 6 time-saving tricks to make your revenue cycle management processes more efficient:

 - Verify insurance eligibility electronically before visits.